Fitness to Study

-Both the Students’ Union and the University of Greenwich want to ensure that students who are struggling due to their health are given all reasonable support to complete their studies.
-If you are disabled, or have a mental health condition or other long-term health problem, the University may have a legal obligation to make ‘reasonable adjustments’ to support you.
+We want to ensure that students who are struggling due to their health are given all reasonable support to complete their studies.
+If you are disabled, have a mental health condition or other long-term health problem, the University may have a legal obligation to make ‘reasonable adjustments’ to support you.

-The policy ensures that YOU are involved in any decision about whether you’re fit to study or not, and how you can complete your studies with the minimum obstacles.
+The policy gives clear guidelines and expectations for how the University, your personal tutor and other University staff will work with you.
+It also ensures that you are involved in any decision about whether you’re fit to study or not, and how you can complete your studies with the minimum obstacles.
 You can seek support from the Students’ Union or from an independent support worker or family member, and the policy enables a review of any decision if you are not satisfied with it.

 If you believe you’ve a long-term physical or mental health problem that affects your studies, contact the University’s Student Wellbeing Service.
 They can advise on support and adjustments, and on the Disabled Students’ Allowance if you’re eligible.

 First, no-one should ask you to come for a meeting without explaining why they’re setting up a meeting.
-If you are not satisfied with the explanation, or you haven’t been given reasons, then get advice.
+If you are not satisfied with the explanation, or you haven’t been given reasons, then please contact the Students’ Union for additional advice and guidance.

 You have the right to be accompanied by a Students’ Union adviser if you wish at all levels.
-We would strongly encourage you to seek advice from campus Students’ Union Advice Service.
-Getting clear information about your rights and options may make you feel less stressed, and more confident to take part in the fitness to study process.
-If you have a support worker already (for example, a social worker, or an advocate from a mental health service) you can ask the University to allow them to accompany you or to represent you.
+Alternatively, if you have a support worker already (for example, a social worker, or an advocate from a mental health service) you can ask the University to allow them to accompany you or to represent you.
 The University will not permit legal representation at University meetings.

 If you are an International student and you are not well enough for the time being to continue your studies, it may affect your Student Visa.
 You or your family should contact the International Student Advice Service at the University for further information.